assist-project/dtls-fuzzer/README.md

 The output folder will be stored in a generated 'output' directory.

 ### Parameter adaptations
-This section discusses important parameters for state fuzzing which we may wish to tweak.
-Note that all parameters are explained on the **dtls-fuzer** help page.

 #### Test bound
-The test bound is used by randomized test algorithms (such as those used in the argument files provided) and represents the number of passing tests before a hypothesis is assumed to be correct.
-Using a higher test bound results in more confidence in the model at the expense of increased learning time.
+Compared to experiments in the paper, we increased the response timeout for several SUTs as an adaptation to less powerful hardware.
-To shorten learning time, we suggest decreasing the test bound from 20000 to 5000.
+To shorten learning time, we suggest decreasing the test bound of the random walk algorithm from 20000 to 5000.
 This can be done by:

     > java -jar target/dtls-fuzzer.jar @args/sut_name/arg_file -queries 5000